 Right now, you’re much better off using niche Boards titles to improve your Pinterest marketing.
 Rather than “Home Remodeling,” create Boards for “Bathroom Remodeling,” “Kitchen Remodeling Ideas,” etc.

-However, if you’re thinking of using Pinterest Board sections in your marketing versus personal use, ask yourself if you could more effectively reach your audience by creating a Board with a niche title.
+If you’re thinking of using Pinterest Board sections in your marketing versus personal use, ask yourself if you could more effectively reach your audience by creating a Board with a niche title.

 Remember that Google Search indexes Board titles but not Board sections – so you’re going to get more exposure from a whole Board than a small section.